deadsnakes/python3.3/Doc/c-api/arg.rst

    .. versionchanged:: 3.1
       ``Py_CLEANUP_SUPPORTED`` was added.

+``p`` (:class:`bool`) [int]
+   Tests the value passed in for truth (a boolean **p**\redicate) and converts the result to its equivalent C true/false integer value.
+   Sets the int to 1 if the expression was true and 0 if it was false.
+   This accepts any valid Python value.
+See :ref:`truth` for more information about how Python tests values for truth.

+   .. versionadded:: 3.3

 ``(items)`` (:class:`tuple`) [*matching-items*]
    The object must be a Python sequence whose length is the number of format units